IN THIS SECTION:

 The policy governing this type of misconduct is the University Sexual Misconduct Policy.

 Reporting: Potential instances of sexual misconduct should be reported to the Office of Title IX Compliance via the online Title IX Complaint form.
 Roosevelt University’s Office of Title IX Compliance is responsible for receiving, reviewing, investigating, and responding to reports of potential sexual misconduct.
-Additional information and resources for involved parties and reporters can be found on the office website.
+Additional information and resources for involved parties and reporters can be found on the Title IX page.

 Student Grievance Process